 This step is going to take you the longest time.
 First, you should collect all information on available stock, purchase orders, minimum order quantities (MOQ), bills of materials, lead times, and other related workflow indices (typically, from your company’s ERP).
 Then, you should check this data to see whether it is valid and accurate with up-to-date numbers and active links.

 It is not only about teaching your staff to work with the new software, allowing for some learning curve, and retraining employees from time to time once new team members are onboarded or software is updated to acquire new functionalities.
 It is also about creating a comprehensive buy-in among all stakeholders who should realize the perks of adopting disruptive technology.
 A surefire recipe to attract users is to build a specialized communication channel that would keep people abreast of the nitty-gritty of the inventory software usage and encourage them to ask questions if they encounter some problems.

 Step 5.
 Launch the acquired software

 Now you can kick the system into action.
 However, before you do, make sure your inventory management software meets all your requirements and needs.
-As a rule, it seldom happens with boxed solutions that are made to suit all and sundry and end up being a perfect fit for no one.
+As a rule, it seldom happens with boxed solutions that suit all and sundry and end up as a perfect fit for no one.

 DICEUS is ready to create an affordable custom inventory management tool that would cater to all your demands, tastes, and even whims because it will contain only the modules that you will commission with no extra elements you will never use but would pay for if it were a canned solution.